soft-eng-practicum/internapp/README.md

 2. *Taylor Brust :* ***Client Liason*** <br>
 3. *Joseph Cox :*   ***Lead programmer*** & ***Data modeler***
 4. *Jonathan Nguyen :* ***UI/UX Design*** & ***Documentation lead***<br>

-##  Overview
-*This Internship application is for Georgia Gwinnett College students.
-This application will enable Biology and ITEC students to apply for jobs in the real world.
-This application will also allow Professors and Faculty to review the application the students submitted.* <br/>

 ## Running the application on your local machine
 1. __[Install Node.js (either version is fine)](https://nodejs.org/en/)__